Stuartlab-UCSC/hexmap-view/docs/query/createMapWeb.rst

  * **format** : a format identifier.
 Note 1
  * **features** : the values to use for this layout.
 Note 1

-Note 1: For acceptable formats see https://tumormap.ucsc.edu/help/createMap.html
+Note 1: For format descriptions see https://tumormap.ucsc.edu/help/createMap.html

 Response success
 ----------------